List of Black Butler characters: Grim Reapers

+The Grim Reapers are spirits tasked to retrieve the souls of the dead.
+All Grim Reapers are humans who committed suicide, forced to work until having fully repented for the sin of taking their own lives.
+They have a rivalry with Demons, who collect souls for their nourishment and are always at odds with them.
+Each Grim Reaper carries an instrument that can be used as a weapon called a "Death Scythe", which is indestructible and can only be countered by another Death Scythe.

+A sadistic, flamboyant Grim Reaper who initially posed as Angelina Dalles' butler and conspired with her as Jack the Ripper.
+Grell is reprimanded after being exposed and later returns to her job.
+She is infatuated with Sebastian and always tries to approach him.
+Grell's Death Scythe is modeled after a chainsaw.

+A carefree and sociable Grim Reaper who occasionally works with William and Grell.
+His Death Scythe is modeled after a lawnmower.

+William is a no-nonsense, dignified Grim Reaper who is Grell and Ronald's superior, always reprimanding them for their mistakes.
+His Death Scythe is modeled after an extendable pruner.

 Noah's Ark Circus

 Baron Kelvin was the creator of the Noah's Ark Circus and was referred to as "Father" by the first-string performers.
-Except for his left eye, his entire face was covered by bandages after hiring the Doctor to perform surgery as a way to make himself more appealing to Ciel, only to believe it was all a waste when he heard the Phantomhives had been murdered.
+Except for his left eye, his entire face was covered by bandages after hiring the Doctor to perform surgery as a way to make himself more appealing to Ciel, only to believe it was all a waste when he heard the Phantomhive's had been murdered.
 He seemed to have an obsession with children and used his circus as a way to kidnap them.
 He then brainwashed them and had them act as his servants and as performers for his private circus.
 However, he did not care for their well-being and even found it entertaining when they die gruesomely while performing dangerous stunts in the show without any training.
 Originally, he had been a kind philanthropist, but became infatuated with Ciel after meeting him and was involved somehow with the mysterious organization that captured Ciel after his parents' deaths.
 Kelvin also funded the Doctor's prosthetic limb research and upon discovering that Ciel was still alive, recreated the room where the organization caged and tortured Ciel before trying to sacrifice him in a cruel ritual.
 After learning this, Ciel killed him and ordered Sebastian to burn his mansion.